Recover abandoned carts and collect signups starting at $0.

 Ready to launch

 Create an account and prepare the first message for this opportunity.
-Add more only when you see performance improve.
+Add more once you see what performs.

 Getting started takes a few minutes